Coprosma, Mirror Plant: planting, cultivation

 Where to Plant Coprosma?

 Very tolerant of sea spray and drought once well established, Coprosma is an ideal plant for coastal gardens.
-It enjoys very sunny or slightly shaded exposures in the southern parts of our country and thrives in light, very well-drained soils that are not too dry to fresh and free of lime.
+It enjoys very sunny or slightly shaded exposures in the southern parts of our country and thrives in light, very well-drained soils that are not too dry to moist and free from lime.
 It tolerates poor soils.

 With its dense foliage in changing colours, depending on the varieties, it can be planted as a border, in rockeries, as a low hedge, or at the front of a flowering or mixed hedge that is well protected.
-Its small growth habit is perfectly suited for pot cultivation.
+Its small size is perfectly suited for pot cultivation.

 Coprosma montana (© Forest and Kim Starr)